 The most common conversational interfaces today are natural language interfaces (such as chatbots and virtual assistants), which possess some key features.
 Let’s see: what are the features of a natural language interface?

 Some of the most common features of natural language-based conversational interfaces are listed below:

-– the ability to interpret natural language, understanding user requests;
+– the ability to interpret natural language and understand user requests;

-– ability to correct grammatical errors, such as occurs in prompts while typing;
+– the ability to correct grammatical errors, such as occurs in prompts while typing;

-– ability to learn from interaction and context, so as to be able to suggest coherent solutions to the user or anticipate subsequent requests.
+– the ability to learn from interaction and context, to suggest coherent solutions to the user or anticipate subsequent requests.

 The main application areas of CUI technologies are:

 Banks, credit institutions and insurance companies use chatbots to facilitate certain operations on their websites and customer counters or to provide information on services provided.

 Some examples are information retrieval, as in the case of user profiles associated with a bank, where the chatbot provides information about the bank account, transactions and, in some cases, allows new ones to be made via instant messaging applications.

 Another field of application is that of customer assistance, as in the case of help desks that allow solving specific problems or real virtual agents that suggest personalized investment opportunities or other services such as insurance policies, accompanying the user in the steps to subscribe.